Ocerious/ocerious/README.md

 </br>
 I'm hoping to get a double degree in engineering and IT.

-I enjoy reading, manga/anime, aroid horticulture, weight-lifting, robotics/programming, and video games; namely MMO RPGs like Guild Wars 2, WoW and Final Fantasy XIV.
+I enjoy reading, manga/anime, aroid horticulture, weight-lifting, robotics/programming, and video games.
 </br>

 **Feel free to contact me on:**